CESNET/ipfixprobe/src/plugins/process/bstats/README.md

 # BurstStats Plugin

-The **BurstStats Plugin** is a module for the IPFIXprobe exporter, designed to analyze packet burst statistics.
+The **BurstStats Plugin** extends flow records with burst packet statistics to provide analysis of bursty traffic patterns.

 ## Features